A guide to using maps to aid your Victorian local history research.

 1927 - Victorian pastoral stations - H. E. C. Robinson Pty Ltd

-To find maps of pastoral runs in our online catalogue: select Maps from the drop-down menu to the right of the search box using the keywords: land tenure victoria
+To find maps of pastoral runs in our catalogue: select Maps from the drop-down menu to the right of the search box using the keywords: land tenure victoria

 To find maps of pastoral runs in other collections: search the map section of Trove with keywords such as land tenure victoria .
 Many of these are available online.

 We have over 500 digitised mining maps spanning from approximately 1870-1890.
 Specific to the Ballarat district, they cover the subdivisions of Gordon, Creswick and Ballarat, along with some maps of Bendigo.

 The maps show plans of land for gold mining lease applications, along with details regarding whether the applications were successful.
 They are of particular interest to local and family historians, as they include names of individuals.
 Only the names of the people applying for mining permits are included in our catalogue records, however the maps themselves include names of people who occupied the surrounding areas.